Privacy Analysis of Samsung's Crowd-Sourced Bluetooth Location Tracking System: Introduction

-This paper describes in detail the design and the implementation of Samsung's OF protocol for FMM and SmartTags, and analyse its security and privacy.
-We focus on the following research questions: \begin{description} \item[(RQ1)] {\em Identification of an FMM device or a SmartTag.} Can an FMM device or a SmartTag be identified through its BLE data? \item[(RQ2)] {\em Unwanted tracking.} Can Samsung OF network be misused for unwanted tracking of a person or an object by a party other than Samsung? \item[(RQ3)] {\em End-to-end location privacy.} To what extent does the design of the OF network protocol protect the location privacy of the lost devices and the finder devices from the service provider (Samsung)? \item[(RQ4)] {\em Location report integrity.} Is it possible for an actor (other than the owner and the vendor) to forge a location report of a lost device? \end{description} RQ1 centers around the privacy protection of the owner of an FMM device or a SmartTag against (long term or short term) tracking of their location through the BLE data emitted by the device, by a third party adversary (other than the owner and the vendor).
-RQ2 addresses a recent phenomenon, mostly associated with Apple AirTags, where the tags were used by their owner to stalk a person against their consent~\cite{airtagstalking}.
-In this case the victim of an unwanted tracking may even be someone who does not own any devices from the vendor and thus not participating in the OF network.
-RQ3 raises the question as to what extent Samsung is aware of the movement of both the owners of the devices being tracked and the finder devices.
-Whereas Apple advertised their OF network as providing end-to-end privacy, in the sense that the service provider (Apple) has no way of recovering the location information sent through its OF network~\cite{appleprivacy}, Samsung provided no such claim as far as we are aware of.
-RQ4 is more of a security (integrity) issue rather than a privacy one.
-However, the possibility of disrupting location reports, under the right circumstances, can act as an ad hoc measure for addressing unwanted tracking (RQ2).
+In the following, we shall refer to end-user devices, such as mobile phones and SmartTags, that participate in Samsung OF network as OF devices.
+Our work was driven by the following research questions: \begin{description} \item[(RQ1)] {\em Identification of an OF device.} Can an OF device be identified through its BLE data? \item[(RQ2)] {\em Unwanted tracking.} Can Samsung OF network be misused for unwanted tracking of a person or an object by a party other than Samsung? \item[(RQ3)] {\em End-to-end location privacy.} To what extent does the design of the OF protocol protect the location privacy of the lost devices and the helper devices from the service provider (Samsung)? \item[(RQ4)] {\em Location report integrity.} Is it possible for an actor (other than the owner and the vendor) to forge a location report of a lost device? \end{description} RQ1 concerns the privacy protection of the owner of an OF device against (long term or short term) location tracking through the BLE data emitted by the device by an adversary.
+RQ2 addresses an attack scenario where a tag is used by its owner to stalk a person without their consent~\cite{airtagstalking}.
+RQ3 raises the question as to what extent Samsung is aware of the movement of both the owner devices and the helper devices.
+RQ4 is more of a security (integrity) issue rather than a privacy one and addresses a scenario where the attacker intentionally disrupts the location tracking capability of the OF network through false location reports.

-\paragraph{Summary of contributions} To the best of our knowledge, we are the first to provide a detailed analysis on Samsung offline-finding protocols and its privacy issues.
-More precisely, our contributions are the following: \begin{itemize} \item We provide a comprehensive reverse-engineering of Samsung OF protocols for both mobile devices and SmartTags.
-This includes the registration protocols for SmartTags, the cryptographic methods for generating unique identifiers for lost devices, the protocol for the finder devices to report location information to Samsung, and the protocol for the owners to query the location of their lost devices.
-This effort allows us to answer definitively the research questions raised above (RQ1 to RQ3).